 November: A Month of Giving Back and Thankfulness

 My roommate from college, Liz does an act of kindness or service with her three kids ages 3, 6 and 8 on each day of November.
 She kindly shared her ideas (many featured below) with us.
 She says “We usually do more at school items- like thanking more support staff, sitting with someone new at lunch.
-We also normally buy Humane Society items and deliver them and take a tour but it’s closed this year so we are doing a donation of items from their amazon wish list.
-We also normally volunteer to pack food.
+We also normally buy Humane Society items and deliver them or donate items from their amazon wish list.
+We also volunteer to pack food.
 Each item on our list is a great opportunity to talk to kids about issues- safety, poverty, hunger, environmental issues, lonely elderly, homelessness.
 I like to remind them of their privilege and that it’s about giving, not receiving.”

 - Talk about what it means to be thankful and what it means in your own family.
 Here are some ways we talk about thankfulness during November.

 - Encourage them to think of things to add to your list together.
 This will give them ownership of the project and build their confidence and self-worth as they complete the tasks they thought of themselves.

 - Go beyond monetary donations.
 Giving a portion of an allowance or earning money to donate is a great way to teach children about sharing but it also is about the effort and thought put into the task too.

 - Talk about it after each activity.
 How did it make your child feel to give back?
 What did they learn through this activity?